xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-30-using-dependabot-to-maintain-docker-image-dependencies.md

 status: publish
 published: true
 title: Using Dependabot to Maintain Docker Image Dependencies
-date: '2025-01-29 20:27:00 +0000'
+date: '2025-01-30 21:54:00 +0000'
-date_gmt: '2025-01-29 20:27:00 +0000'
+date_gmt: '2025-01-30 21:54:00 +0000'
 image: https://imgs.xkcd.com/comics/dependency.png
 categories:
 - DevOps
 - GitHub
 ---

-One of the common challenges in modern software development, is keeping on top of your dependencies.
+One of the challenges in modern software development is keeping on top of your dependencies.

-There are many tools out there to help you wrangle your dependencies; if you use GitHub you most likely have come across [Dependabot][gh-intro].
+There are many tools out there to help you wrangle your dependencies; if you use GitHub, you have most likely come across [Dependabot][gh-intro].
 This post isn't an introduction to Dependabot.

-It presents a way to
-automatically maintain Docker image versions referenced by your infrastructure, without giving up control of when those updates happen.
+It presents a way to automatically maintain Docker image versions referenced by your infrastructure, without giving up control of when those updates happen.